WayToRussia.Net Guide to Russia

 Most Russian consulates do not require originals of the invitation papers if you are getting a single or double-entry business visa: a fax or a scanned copy (sent to you via e-mail) is enough.
 Only the consulates in Switzerland, Sweden and sometimes Germany ask for originals.
 Note, however, that a consulate has the right to request the originals of the papers, if they need them.
 Originals of multiple entry business visa invitations are always required by all consulates.

-Russian Private Visa requirements:
+Russian Private Visa requirements

 1. A valid passport with at least one blank page (for a visa), the expiration date should be not earlier than 3 months after your visa validity ends.
 Sometimes you may be required to present two photocopies of your passport (copy all the most important pages of the passport -- showing your name, birth date, photo, passport number, expiration date).